 PRactical ADvantage Communications is an integrated student-run agency at California State University, Fullerton.
-Our agency, located on our Irvine Campus, was established in 2011 as a collaboration between communication students and faculty.
+Our agency was established in 2011 as a collaboration between communication students and faculty.

 The Agency's purpose is to offer students hands-on experience in a real-world setting, with the support from faculty advisers.